.shooting sneakers (for the grams)

 (last updated in June, 2021)

-I’ve been shooting products for years now and being a sneakerhead, I thought why not shoot my own sneakers, since I have so many of them and access to such a wide array.
-I might not have the largest of followings or likes as many other ‘Instagram Sneaker Photographers’, but having shot sneakers for years and now having done so on a professional level (by this I mean actually being paid to do so, not as an influencer) I think I have some rep and credibility to what I do.
+I've been shooting products for years now, and being a sneakerhead, I thought, why not shoot my own sneakers?
+I have so many of them and access to such a wide array.
+I might not have the largest following or as many likes as other ‘Instagram Sneaker Photographers’, but having shot sneakers for years and now doing so professionally (by this I mean actually being paid to do it, not as an influencer) I think I’ve built up some credibility and rep in what I do.

-I do follow a good number of ‘Instagram Sneaker Photographers’ but I’ve also seen way too many people take bad or sub-par photos.
-Even the hottest pair of sneakers cannot save you from taking a bad shot (same thing applies with having an expensive camera, sorry rich peeps).
-So in response, I thought I would share some general tips with the knowledge and experiences I’ve gained to help you take better sneaker photos.
+I follow a good number of ‘Instagram Sneaker Photographers’, but I’ve also seen far too many people take bad or sub-par photos.
+Even the hottest pair of sneakers can’t save a poorly taken shot (same applies to having an expensive camera, sorry rich peeps).
+So in response, I thought I’d share some general tips from the knowledge and experience I’ve gained to help you take better sneaker photos.

 1 - CAMERA SETTINGS

-Generally shooting at a lower aperture with a great focal length will result with more bokeh and background separation which is always aesthetically pleasing for most situations.
-I generally shoot between F2.8 - 4 and at a focal length between 50mm - 200mm (depending on what lens I’ve got attached).
-Try to avoid shooting too wide and too close as this may distort the shoe, works well in instances for on-foot shots, not so much for off-foot in my opinion.
-Ensure your white balance is set correctly, otherwise your colours will be affected and might possibly look off.
-If you shoot raw, then this can be fixed in post but shooting JPEG, your white balance is baked in and wont be as easier to recover.
+Generally, shooting at a lower aperture with a great focal length results in more bokeh and better background separation, which is almost always aesthetically pleasing.
+I typically shoot between f/2.8 and 4 and at a focal length between 50mm and 200mm (depending on the lens I’ve got attached).
+Try to avoid shooting too wide and too close, as this can distort the shoe.
+That may work well for on-foot shots, but not so much for off-foot in my opinion.

-If you’re shooting shooting on your phone, if it allows you to change the settings, then it would be a great opportunity to do so, but if not, make sure you at least focus in on the shoe and expose so that the shoe is nicely presented and lit well.
+If you’re shooting on your phone and it allows you to change settings, take advantage of that.
+If not, at the very least make sure to focus on the shoe and expose so that the shoe is well-lit and clearly presented.

 2 - BACKGROUND / LOCATION

-Try shooting in a location that compliments the sneaker or aid with the overall visuals whether it be through color, texture, shape or setting.
-I choose to shoot with rather plain backgrounds that aren’t too ‘busy’ but also have texture and some visual element to make them not too flat.
-I tend to bring emphasis on the colour, either by making it the predominate or only colour.
-If you see my shots, many of these will have quite neutral backgrounds and have the shoes themselves pop and be the focus or have the background the same as part of the shoe, bringing visual unity.
+Try shooting in locations that complement the sneaker or enhance the visuals, whether through color, texture, shape, or setting.
+I tend to shoot with plain backgrounds that aren’t too busy but still have enough texture or visual interest so they don’t appear flat.
+I like to emphasize color, either by making it the predominant color or the only one.
+If you look at my shots, you’ll notice many of them have quite neutral backgrounds, which allows the shoes to pop and be the main focus.
+Sometimes I even match the background to a part of the shoe to create visual unity.

-City and urban environments work really well for sneaker shots, so explore your local, never know what you might find.
-You might also find shooting in your own home a nice choice, as this is an obvious setting where shoes are found.
+City and urban environments work especially well for sneaker shots, so explore your local area.
+You never know what you might find.
+You might also find that shooting at home works great too.
+After all, shoes belong there.

 3 - SHOOTING ANGLE & COMPOSITION